-Before mainframe testing, lets learn
+Before learning mainframe testing concepts, lets learn

 What is a Mainframe?

 The mainframe is a high performance and a high-speed computer system.
 It is used for larger scale computing purposes that requires great availability and security.
 It is mostly used in sectors like finance, insurance, retail and other critical areas where huge data are processed multiple times.

 Mainframe Testing is defined as testing of Mainframe Systems and is similar to web based testing.
 The Mainframe application (otherwise called job batch) is tested against the test cases developed using requirements.